harper25/repostates/README.md

 ### Background story

-Basically, when I was running integration tests locally in a microservice project (with Docker and docker-compose) I always had to check every repository if I was on a correct branch and if some new changes came in from other developers.
-That meant either running multiple commands from the CMD or clicking through some Git client UI, repeated for every repository.
-Thanks to that inconvenience I came up with an idea for automating this task with a simple command line utility.
-A short summary presented by the tool shows which repositories are up-to-date and which have to be updated or checked more thouroughly.
+Basically, when I wanted to run integration tests locally for a project with microservice architecture (with Docker and docker-compose) I always had to check every repository if the branch is correct and up to date (new commits from other developers).
+That meant either running multiple commands from the terminal or clicking through a Git client UI.
+This project was created to overcome this inconvenience by automating repetitive actions with a simple command line utility.
+The tool, when run, presents a short summary in a table format which shows which repositories are up-to-date and which ones have to be updated or investigated more carefully.

 ## Getting Started & Installing